mcf-rocks/solanity/README.md

 There is almost zero penalty for searching multiple prefix patterns, so you should.

-nb: I changed the logging of 'attempts', the original author thought it should be multiplies by 64, but I have no idea why, so I removed that.
+nb: I changed the logging of 'attempts', the original author thought it should be multiplied by 64, but I have no idea why, so I removed that.

 NO WARRANTY OR LIABILITY WHATSOEVER, IN THIS WORLD OR THE WORLD TO COME, YOUR SOUL IS YOUR OWN RESPONSIBILITY.